Anxiety and Dysautonomia

 - Parasympathetic and Sympathetic (P&S) dysfunctions that lead to anxiety-like conditions, plus clear concepts of anxiety and anxiety-like symptoms, the six-pronged Mind-Body Wellness Program, and the P&S nervous systems.

-- How many of these anxiety-like conditions are actually caused by a lack of proper blood flow to the brain, which may cause mild symptoms of depression, fatigue, malaise, brain fog, and cognitive and memory difficulties, sleep difficulties and more.
+- How many of these anxiety-like conditions are actually caused by a lack of proper blood flow to the brain, which may cause mild symptoms of depression, fatigue, malaise, brain fog, and cognitive and memory difficulties, sleep difficulties, and more.

 - The way these issues, when exacerbated, may trigger “adrenaline storms” that cycle the anxiety-like symptoms.

-- Treatments that in many cases enable a return to a “normal” (as defined by the patient) quality of life, including natural therapies relieve symptoms and promote wellness.
+- Treatments that in many cases enable a return to a “normal” (as defined by the patient) quality of life, including natural therapies to relieve symptoms and promote wellness.

 Donald J. Parker is a licensed clinical social worker with nearly twenty years as president and CEO of Atlantic Care Health Services, providing leadership and business development for a multi-site ambulatory strategy.
 For the past ten years, he has been the president and CEO of Carrier Clinic, a 281-bed psychiatric hospital and residential treatment center as well as a special school for adolescents.